Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 It always pays to have a list of items!

 Nothing beats being so organized.
-If you decide to shop for classroom supplies, be sure you know which one to purchase so you won’t end up picking up unnecessary items.
+But when it comes to shopping for classroom supplies, you need to be sure which one to purchase or you’ll end up picking unnecessary items.

 That is why I make a simple inventory of my supplies in hand and determine items that are lacking.
 And let me say, our classroom should not go through inadequate classroom supplies.

 Making a list can help us not to miss any important items and help ourselves decide which items we need.
-After preparing the list of essentials, don’t rush to the store yet.
-Wait for a couple of days and check your list again.
+After preparing the list of essentials, wait for a couple of days and check your list again.
 Reassessing our needs can do us good pretty well.
 All these things need an advanced schedule and we have to stick to it to avoid impulse purchases.

 Tip#4 Start Buying Early